Perspective | This Nationals spring has been filled with happy returns. Now let’s see if they last.

 As the Washington Nationals prepare for opening day next Thursday, everywhere you look are players whose spring production or health have large implications.

 No team gambled bigger than the Nats in trading for first baseman Josh Bell and signing outfielder Kyle Schwarber when their stocks were low.
 How can you build around two guys who hit .226 and .188 last season, even if they had 75 homers and 208 RBI in normal 2019?
-But GM Mike Rizzo believes in “buy low.”
+GM Mike Rizzo believes in “buy low.”

 Well, what do you know?
 Bell and Schwarber are imperiling fans in concession lines, and sunbathers on remote berms, with blasts far beyond the outfield fences.